Vagabond 17

+The Vagabond 17 is a recreational keelboat first built in 1976 by Vagabond Boats in the United States.
+A total of 400 boats were built, but it is now out of production.

 The design was developed into the Holder 17 in 1982.

-Production

-The design was built by Vagabond Boats in the United States.
-A total of 400 boats were built, but it is now out of production.

-Design

-The Vagabond 17 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
-It has a fractional sloop rig with aluminum spars.
-The hull has a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a locking swing keel.
-It displaces 950 lb and carries 345 lb of ballast.

-The boat has a draft of 4.17 ft with the swing keel extended and 1.67 ft with it retracted, allowing beaching or ground transportation on a trailer.
+The fiberglass hull has a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller.
+There is a bow-mounted stainless steel pulpit and the hull is equipped with positive flotation.
+The boat has a draft of 4.17 ft with the locking swing keel extended and 1.67 ft with it retracted, which helps launching and beaching."

 The design has sleeping accommodation for four people, with a split double "V"-berth in the bow and two quarter berths in the main cabin.
 The galley includes a sink and water tank.
 The head is located behind a partial bulkhead.

-For sailing the design can be equipped with a 150% genoa and optional winches for handling it.
-There is a bow-mounted stainless steel pulpit and the hull is equipped with positive flotation.
+It is a fractional sloop rig with aluminum spars and can be equipped with a 150% genoa and optional winches for handling it.
 It can be equipped with an asymmetrical spinnaker of 165 sqft.

-Operational history

-In a 1994 review Richard Sherwood described the design as, "a little overnighter".

-A Sailrite review noted, "the Vagabond 17 small cabin but it is roomy enough for a couple or a small family.
-With a galley and private head it is great for short overnight trips.
-It has a locking swing keel which makes for easy launching and beaching."